Thermal Camera SDK 11.3.0

 1. Working directory of the application.

-2. User settings directory
+2. User data directory

-• <User AppData>\Roaming\Imager\Configs on Windows
+• <User AppData>\Roaming\Imager\Configs\ on Windows

-• ~/.config/optris/Configs on Linux
+• ~/.config/optris/Configs/ on Linux

 The configuration is split into several sections for clarity.
 These sections should be included between the <imager> tags in the XML configuration file in the sequence they are discussed here.